Use the Control Plane API with Serverless

 The Control Plane API is one central API that allows you to provision clusters, networks, and resource groups.

-The Control Plane API consists of the following endpoints:
+The Control Plane API consists of the following endpoint groups:

 Create a cluster